Profile: Sydney Goldman '21

 Housing situation: I lived with the world’s most incredible host family.
 It was definitely a transition since they didn’t know any English, but it ended up being the best experience ever.
 Father’s Day is such an important day, and although it was only my second day with them, the entire family made me feel like I had been there for weeks.

 What were some parts of your identity that you thought about while considering study abroad that other students may want to talk to you about?
 Honestly, the biggest part of my identity that made me think twice was being American.
 Being in not super touristy Mexico and Cuba, I was nervous to introduce myself as an American.
-By the end of the trip, I had lots of conversations with locals (in both countries) about politics and the United States.
-There were so many eye-opening conversations, and it ended up no longer being a concern.
+By the end of the trip, I had lots of conversations with locals (in both countries) about politics and the U.S. There were so many eye-opening conversations, and it ended up no longer being a concern.
 Mexican hospitality was 100% the case and they had no problem understanding that not everyone thought the same way.

 Best memory: My favorite memory was the last weekend of my time abroad after our classes had ended.
 Our whole group became really close and we ended up road tripping five hours across the Yucatán Peninsula to Tulum.
 It was amazing getting to bond with my friends one last time.
 I can honestly say I still talk to the majority of my abroad group, and they will be some of my lifelong friends.